kessler/darkmagic/README.md

 	}).listen(config.httpPort)
 })
 ```
-Flame DI eliminates the need for these declarations by infering the dependencies from the parameters of a function (it does that using [esprima](http://esprima.org/))
+The framework eliminates the need for these declarations by infering the dependencies from the parameters of a function (it does that using [esprima](http://esprima.org/))

 ## How to